 Keep the grease plates under range burners clean to reflect heat more efficiently.

-If your dishwasher has a “booster” water heater, use it; this will heat the water to the 140°F degrees recommended by manufacturers, while maintaining an energy-saving 120°F degrees on your water heater.
+If your dishwasher has a “booster” water heater, use it; this will heat the water to the 140°F recommended by manufacturers while maintaining an energy-saving 120°F on your water heater.

-Run the dishwasher only with full loads, and use the air-dry cycle.
-The difference in energy cost between two loads per week and four loads per week can amount to $30–$40 per year.
+Run the dishwasher only with full loads and use the air-dry cycle.
+You could save $30-$40 per week washing two loads per week instead of four loads per week.

 In the Laundry Room

-Use hot water only for very dirty loads, and always use cold water for the rinse cycle.
+Use hot water only for very dirty loads.
+Always use cold water for the rinse cycle.

 Clean the lint screen on the dryer every time you use the machine.
 A clogged lint screen can make your dryer use up to 30% more energy – and it can be a fire hazard.